MayukhSobo/Blueis/README.md

-Dice
-===
+# Blueis

-Dice 🎲 is an extremely simple Golang-based in-memory KV store that speaks the Redis dialect.
+Blueis is an extremely simple Golang-based in-memory KV store that speaks the Redis dialect.

 > This is not production ready

 ## Story

-[Arpit Bhayani](https://arpitbhayani.me) started building Dice DB to understand [Redis](https://redis.io/) better.
+I, [Mayukh Sarkar](https://bento.me/mayukhsarkar) started building Blueis DB to understand [Redis](https://redis.io/) better.
-He compiled almost all of his learning in a course titled [Redis Internals](https://arpitbhayani.me/redis) that actually laid the foundation of Dice DB.

 ## Why should you care?